 Maher, A., A., and Carter, L., L., 2011.
 The affective and cognitive components of country image.
 International Marketing Review, 28(6), pp.559–580. https://search-proquest-com.salford.idm.oclc.org/docview/900913014?rfr_id=info%3Axri%2Fsid%3Aprimo

 Mahmood, A. and Sismeiro, C., 2017.
-Will they come and will they stay?
+Will they come, and will they stay?
 Online social networks and news consumption on external websites.
 Journal of Interactive Marketing, 37, pp.117-132.

 Mandel, N., Rucker, D.D., Levav, J. and Galinsky, A.D., 2017.
-The compensatory consumer behavior model: How self-discrepancies drive consumer behavior.
+The compensatory consumer behaviour model: How self-discrepancies drive consumer behaviour.
 Journal of Consumer Psychology, 27(1), pp.133-146.

 Manzoor, A., A., L. and Shaikh, K., 2016.
 Country of Origin (COO) and its Impact on Consumer Purchase Decision of Foreign Products.
 Global Management Journal for Academic & Corporate Studies, 6(2), pp.70–89. https://search-proquest-com.salford.idm.oclc.org/docview/1925690849?rfr_id=info%3Axri%2Fsid%3Aprimo